 As a starting point, I found a lot of inspiration for our hot dog bar toppings in this 13 Creative Hot Dog Recipes slideshow from Real Simple, and came up with a few more hot dog bar ideas.
 I’ve got all the ideas for a hot dog bar rounded up for you today.

 Hot Dog Bar Setup

 To set the hot dog bar, we first grilled up a bunch of hot dogs (I am personally a huge fan of Ball Park’s bun-length franks) and set them out with a bunch of hot dog buns and baskets.
 I then grouped the hot dog bar toppings by each of the hot dog recipe combinations below in individual plastic bowls from the dollar store.
 Grouping them together with a sign helps guests create one of the recipe ideas, or mix-and-match from the different toppings to create a unique recipe of their own.
 I also included some additional, more traditional hot dog toppings, which I have listed below.
 Guests grabbed a basket, a bun (or not – you can go low-carb and just top your dogs without the bun), and a hot dog and went to work on their creations.

 Here are the supplies and accessories needed to set up your hot dog bar.

-- Plastic deli baskets
+- Plastic deli baskets (available in different colors)